mindphluxnet/TaleOfToastPlugin/readme.md

 * Fixes broken Back button on Mailbox Compose view
 * Fixes item 3675 ("Dusty Tome") having no icon because the assigned item atlas doesn't exist (neither does the assigned icon)
 * Fixes item 2488 ("Cooked Enriched Delicious Meat") having no icon because the icon assigned doesn't exist
+* Fixes items 3047 and 3048 (Mana Potion III and IV) to have matching icons instead of looking like Health Potions
 * Enemy name plates are now positioned relative to the enemy model's height to prevent them from clipping into larger enemies

 ## Quality of Life Features